mircealungu/mircea/essays/devx-and-ai.md

 - **Better UIs - Beyond chat and auto-complete** -- some of these companies push towards replacing all the UI with chats.
 I think we have to go the other way around.
 We have developed rich user interactions over the recent years; how can we integrate the LLM inside them?
 - In which other areas can we use generative AI?
 	- **Code understanding** - still the hardest part of maintenance -- developer spend 80% of their time reading code rather than writing; why? because this is hard.
 If we can use LLMs to make code more understandable, this would be a very good thing (TM)!
-	- Requirements ?
+	- Requirements ? but these models are imprecise - how can they help?
+Embrace the imprecision?
 	- Architecture ?

-# ------
+# ------ ------ ------ ------ ------ ------
-# Beyond here lay dragons - Work in Progress
+### Beyond here lay dragons - Work in Progress

-## Our Role as Researchers
+### Our Role as Researchers
 - disentangling the truth from the marketing and the noise
 - working at the abstract level of the concept; not running after every new version of every new model of every new company; we'd be doing their work; for free; in fact, we might have to pay them to use it sometimes; and that's stupid.
 - ...